-If that kind of tale were all, it would not be for me.
+Ah, those celebrated tales...
+But if that kind were all, it would not be for me.
 Not now, not ever... given what I’ve learned.

-But the famous challenges are not the whole story.
+Fortunately, the challenges which bring renown are not the whole story.

-Nyav straightened his cloak, hitched his belt and, with the trace of a wry smile on his lips, climbed the steps and entered by the gleaming portico of the refurbished Pnurrm.
+Nyav straightened his cloak, hitched his belt and, with the trace of a wry smile on his lips, climbed the steps to the gleaming portico of the refurbished Pnurrm.

-Unnoticed among scores of visitors, he descended the main ramp towards the colossal basement area.
+Unnoticed among scores of visitors, he entered the building and descended the main ramp towards the colossal basement area.

-The view opened out beneath him, until he paused against the railing of the gallery which surrounded the concourse.
-Leaning forward and gazing down, he surveyed the fifty or so head-banded men and women currently wandering over the engraved floor; he watched them as they assessed and altered the arrangements of coloured blocks upon that immense walk-on map.
-Of greater interest to him were the less numerous folk down there who weren’t wearing the official cartographers’ head-bands: perhaps a half-dozen on average at any one time, these others came and went without staying long.
-They sauntered into the centre space carrying new blocks, deposited them, and turned to leave.
-Nyav looked upon these free-mannered folk, the Wayfarers, with a longing respect.
+The view opened out beneath him, until he paused against the railing of the gallery which surrounded the enclosed concourse.
+Leaning forward and gazing down, he surveyed the scattered figures of head-banded men and women wandering over the walk-on map; he was able to watch about fifty of them as they assessed and altered the arrangements of coloured blocks, or swaffr, upon that immense engraved floor.
+Of greater interest to him were the less numerous and more briefly visible folk down there who were not wearing the official head-bands of the permanent cartographical staff: perhaps a half-dozen on average at any one moment, the transients sauntered into the centre space carrying new swaffr, deposited them, and turned to leave.
+Nyav looked upon those free-mannered Wayfarers with a longing respect.